openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Sensor (power)

+Indicates the energy consumption (kWh)

 The ```sensor_power``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Color

+The color channel allows to control the color of a light.
+            It is also possible to dim values and switch the light on and off.

 The ```color_color``` channel supports the ```Color``` item.

 ### Start animation

+Triggers when a scene button is pressed

 The ```scene_number``` channel supports the ```Number``` item.

 ### Red

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer2``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Green

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer3``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Blue

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer4``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### White

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer5``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.